briangmiguel/technology-modernization-fund/_pages/projects.md

 layout: page
 title: Investments
 permalink: /projects/
-description: "A list of all projects that have been awarded TMF funding."
+description: "A list of all investments that have been awarded TMF funding."
 deck: "The Technology Modernization Fund has invested in a total of 20 projects across 12 federal agencies.
 Nine of these investments were made with American Rescue Plan (ARP) funding to address urgent IT modernization challenges."

 ---